The benefits of journaling: why it works (and how to start)

 3. Decisions that feel less like a coin flip

-When similar weeks show up in your own words, you start to see your patterns—what you avoid, what you overcommit to, what actually made you feel alive.
+When similar weeks show up in your own words, you start to see your patterns: what you avoid, what you overcommit to, what actually made you feel alive.
 You still choose.
 You are just choosing from a little less fog.

-4. A truer sense of you
+4. A truer sense of what you actually value

 5. Less 2 a.m. rehearsing the same line